 Whilst these are creative ways to attract candidates and stand out among the slew of companies offering graduate programmes, there are many practical use cases for VR in recruitment as well.
 By making use of this technology in the assessment stage, data can be gathered on the applicants’ behaviours and aptitude.
 For example, instead of completing assessments on a smartphone or laptop, candidates can be immersed in a virtual environment to fulfil the same tasks.

 Deutsche Bahn, a German rail company, have gone one step further by providing a ‘day in the life’ experience to give prospective applicants an insight into the company culture and conditions.
 But can this be expanded on again?

 By placing candidates directly into the workplace, this opens up opportunity for situational judgement tests (SJTs) to determine how they may behave and interact with the environment in real-life situations.
 Traditional SJTs are often presented in a self-report format and require candidates to think hypothetically.
 This approach can result in candidates selecting the most socially acceptable or appropriate response, based on the role they are applying for, rather than one that accurately reflects how they would actually act or react in various situations.

 VR can also be used to elevate the assessment centre experience.
 Lloyds Banking Group implemented the tech into their IT graduate scheme in 2017.
 Candidates were assessed based on how they approached a variety of tasks and solved problems using VR headsets.

 Across industries, VR enhances the user experience and brand perception, and allows for insights to be gathered in ways conventional methods can’t.
-Even traditional and relatively slow-moving industries, such a recruitment and HR, have started implementing this cutting-edge technology.
+VR within recruitment is no exception – despite it being a traditional and relatively slow-moving industry.

 Watch this space to see how Arctic Shores continue to evolve and develop our innovative solution even further!